cablelabs/snaps-boot/doc/source/install/install.md

 #### Step 5

-Manually verify DHCP server is running or not, using below given command:
+Manually verify DHCP server is running or not, using the given command below:

 ```
 sudo systemctl status isc-dhcp-server.service